nybble-security/sigma-rules-wiki/pages/linux/process_creation/lnx_base64_decode.md

   - downloading entries from internet? check downloaded file hash with [VirusTotal](https://www.virustotal.com/gui/home/search)

 # 3. Decide
 - base64 usage is unusual on servers.
-Unless good indicators are found &rarr; true positive
+Unless good indicators are found &rarr; Incident
 - nevertheless, client can legitimate the usage.
-In this case, true positive in order to disable the rule for the specific host
+In this case, Escalate in order to disable the rule for the specific host

 # Known False Negatives
 None yet.